Christmas Sale - 10% off. Shop Now!

 Sports competition is managed by the International Fukiyado Association out of Japan, where blowguns were once a favored weapon of the legendary ninjas.
 It has affiliate organizations in many countries, including the U.S., Germany, France, and the Philippines.
 Standards of competition require both tubes and darts to be of a fixed length and caliber, shooting from various ranges but usually a 10-meter distance.
 It is hoped that this type of shooting will one day become an Olympic event.

 In Japanese competitions, the darts are made of cellophane plastic rolled into a cone shape to propel a brass dart.
-But in Japan, the Fukiyado Association has privatized the sport so that all products and materials are controlled by them.
+But in Japan, the Fukiyado Association has privatized the sport so that they control all products and materials.
 Tournament blowguns must be 120 cm long with a diameter of 13 mm, and the dart 20 cm long and weighing .8 grams, with no mouthpiece allowed.

 Another influential organization is the Cherokee Annual Gathering Blowgun Competition.
 It sponsors and hosts a more rigorous competition that is more like a biathlon.
 Participants move on foot through a course of set targets, firing and retrieving darts until reaching a final target which must be struck from a 20-meter distance and the target 24 centimeters in diameter.
 Scoring is based on speed and accuracy, but shooters advancing to the next round must move back an additional two yards.
 In Cherokee competition, depending on the event held, the gun is usually hardwood such as oak or ash and 6 to 9 feet long, with a dart 6 to 22 inches, fletched with bull-thistle or rabbit fur.